 Different Types of Dental Cleanings

-Two times a year, you should visit your dentist for a teeth cleaning in order to help maintain your teeth and to make sure that no major oral health concerns have arisen in your mouth.
+You should visit your dentist for a teeth cleaning at least twice a year to help maintain your teeth and make sure that no major oral health concerns arise.

 But did you know that your dentist may employ a variety of cleaning techniques depending on your specific needs?